daithioc95/MS1/README.md

 - As a recruiter/potential client, if interested, I want to contact to the developer, so that I can see if he is available for work.

 ### Scope Plane
-The scope plane is included to identify needed sections and features for the website.
+The scope plane is included to identify sections and features for the website.
 This is an important section of the process as it ensures the project aligns with the previous mentioned objectives in the Strategy Plane.
 It also reduces the risk of "Scope Creep" whereby project features grow in number throughout development.